An important part of the sales process is following up and building momentum after delivering a proposal.

 Idea 3: Key account meeting

-Hold an example key account meeting to show what the typical agenda for a key account meeting will look like if you come onboard.
-This will take away the guess work and show them, instead of telling, what your business will offer.
+Hold an example key account meeting to show what the typical agenda for a key account meeting will look like if you come on board.
+This will take away the guesswork and show them what your business will offer instead of telling them.